Morning, Wednesday, 6th November 2019

 Delegates will discuss whether current funding levels allow the programme to continue to grow amidst concern over the future recruitment of staff.

-With Qualifications Wales continuing its programme of sector reviews - with the publication of its sector review for engineering, advanced manufacturing and energy in the autumn of 2019 - the seminar will be an opportunity to engage with regulators and other key stakeholders on the path forward for qualifications related to Apprenticeships in Wales.
+With Qualifications Wales continuing its programme of sector reviews - with the publication of its findings and recommendations from the sector review for engineering, advanced manufacturing and energy expected in the autumn of 2020 - the seminar will be an opportunity to engage with regulators and other key stakeholders on the path forward for qualifications related to Apprenticeships in Wales.

 There will be a keynote address from Qualifications Wales on the challenges presented to the qualification system by changes to Apprenticeships elsewhere in the UK, the opportunities presented by Wales’ devolved positioning, as well as the work being undertaken to ensure that there are high quality qualifications available for key Apprenticeship frameworks in Wales.